sguzmanm/academical-reborn/backend/README.md

 ## Setup: Run the app

 Once the .env file is properly located in the backend folder with the above properties.
-Open a terminal or cmd in the same folder and run:
+Open a terminal on this the same folder and run:

 ```
 npm install